 appuser@192.0.2.% dbhost 3306

-If the TCP socket opens but login fails, review the database account host value such as 'appuser'@'192.0.2.%' and any host firewall or security-group rules that still restrict the client.
+Use mysql instead of mariadb when the MySQL client is installed under that name.
+If the TCP socket opens but login fails, review the account host value, host firewall, and any security-group rule that still blocks the client.